-- a.
-Create five Power point slides.
+2 Create five Power point slides.
 Each slide should support different format.
-In these slides - Explain areas of applications of IT.
-Make slide transition time as 10 seconds. - b.
-Create five Power Point slides to give advantages/disadvantages of computer, application of computers and logical structure of computer.
+In these slides self-running demo.

+Explain areas of applications of IT.
+Make slide transition time as 10 seconds.

-c.
-Create five Power Point slides detailing the process of internal assessment.
-It should be a self-running demo.
+- 3 Create five Power Point slides to give advantages/disadvantages of computer, application - of computers and logical structure of computer. - 4 Create five Power Point slides detailing the process of internal assessment.
+It should be a